TheOdinProject/curriculum/web_development_basics/web_development_basics.md

 ##### Assignment:
 1. Do the [Codecademy HTML/CSS track](http://www.codecademy.com/tracks/web) for a healthy baseline understanding of HTML and CSS.
 It can be helpful to take notes or make flashcards to keep track of the most commonly used elements.
 2. Build the Android logo using just HTML and CSS by watching [this video](http://thecodeplayer.com/walkthrough/css3-android-logo) from an amazing website called [The Code Player](http://thecodeplayer.com/walkthrough/css3-android-logo), which is like a tutorial but it actually plays the code as the original developer created it.
 Use JSFiddle or your own text editor to create the logo alongside the tutorial.
-    * Note: You will see border-radius, -moz-border-radius, and -webkit-border-radius all used identically.
+    * Note: You will see `border-radius`, `-moz-border-radius`, and `-webkit-border-radius` all used identically.
 This is in order to overcome some of the differences between browsers.
-You probably only need to use border-radius to achieve the desired effect.
+You probably only need to use `border-radius` to achieve the desired effect.
 3. Learn about basic forms from [this Treehouse video](http://teamtreehouse.com/library/websites/html/forms/inputs) and use [this w3 page](http://www.w3schools.com/html/html_forms.asp) as a reference.
 4. Optional: Learn about your browser's default stylesheet and CSS resets [in this video](http://www.youtube.com/watch?v=KGzsRiAXVbA).
 This is why there are some spaces that show up in your layout even if you haven't specified CSS.
 Real developers almost always use a CSS reset to blow away the default stylesheet and let them work from scratch.